RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Implementing-ROS2-Interface-O3DE.rst

 Background
 ----------

-In this tutorial, you will use the Open 3D Engine (O3DE) to set up and execute a ROS 2 robotic manipulation simulation.

-The ``o3de-extras`` repository offers additional tools and templates to enhance O3DE projects with ROS 2 functionality.
-In this tutorial, you will use the ``Ros2RoboticManipulationTemplate`` from the ``o3de-extras`` repository.
-This template provides a foundation for integrating ROS 2 with O3DE to simulate robotic manipulation tasks in a virtual environment.
-It includes predefined configurations and examples to demonstrate how to control and interact with robotic manipulators within O3DE.

-For detailed instructions and further examples on using the ROS 2 Robotic Manipulation Template, you can refer to the `O3DE ROS 2 Robotic Manipulation Template <https://github.com/o3de/o3de-extras/tree/development/Templates/Ros2RoboticManipulationTemplate>`_ page.
+In this tutorial you will extend the project created in the first tutorial: :doc:`./Setting-Up-Simulation-O3DE`.
+In particular, you will deep dive into the C++ implementation of the ROS 2 interfaces in O3DE.
+The aim is to learn how to implement ROS 2 topics and services in O3DE to control and interact with robots and simulation environments.

 Prerequisites
 -------------
-Ensure you have the following before starting:

-- O3DE set up on your machine.
-For instructions, follow the `O3DE installation for Ubuntu <Installation-Ubuntu>` guide.
-- ROS 2 (Foxy or later) installed on your system.
-- The ``o3de-extras`` repository cloned locally (on the ``stabilization`` branch).
-- **MoveIt**, which is used for motion planning in ROS 2.
-Follow the MoveIt 2 documentation for installation instructions.
+This is a continuation of the first tutorial: :doc:`./Setting-Up-Simulation-O3DE`.
+It is mandatory to create the project based on its instructions and to get the working environment before starting this part.

 Creating a New ROS 2 Project
 ----------------------------